-1 Fees are hable to rise annually.
-2 Fees will be fixed at these rates for the duration of the course.
-3 The Year Abroad fee applies to students undertaking a full year course of study abroad or working away (see Regulation 7 for the Law Tripos, Regulation 23 for the Asian and Middle Eastern Studies Tripos, Regulation 28 for the Modern and Medieval Languages Tripos, Regulation 23 for the Engineering Tripos).
+&lt;sup>1 Fees are liable to change annually.
+Fees will be fixed at these rates for the duration of the course.
+The Year Abroad fee applies to students undertaking a full year course of study abroad or working away (see Regulation 7 for the Law Tripos, Regulation 23 for the Asian and Middle Eastern Studies Tripos, Regulation 28 for the Modern and Medieval Languages Tripos, Regulation 23 for the Engineering Tripos).
 Home/EU undergraduate students on a year abroad under the Erasmus Scheme are liable for 15% tuition fee for students admitted in and after 2012.
 Overseas undergraduates will be charged 50% fee during their year abroad and Graduates will pay the full fee.